 TechRabbit via eBay offers the refurbished 2.4-lb.
 Apple MacBook Air Intel Core i5 1.6GHz 11.6" Laptop for $349.99.
 Coupon code "PLAYFUL15" cuts it to $299.99.
 With free shipping, that's tied with our April mention as the lowest price we've seen.
 (It's $6 under the best price we could find for a refurb today.)
 It includes an Intel Core i5-2467M 1.6GHz Sandy Bridge dual-core processor, 11.6" 1366x768 LED-backlit LCD, 2GB RAM, 64GB SSD, AirPort Extreme (802.11n wireless), Bluetooth 4.0, Facetime camera, and Mac OS X 10.10 Yosemite.
 Deal ends June 23.

 Crypto-mining malware is increasing targeting Mac OS X operating systems.
 Left untreated, these infections chronically stress the devices’ hardware and wear them out prematurely.
 Simply running antimalware solutions can avoid such issues and prolong your devices lifespan.

-St. Clair Software releases Default Folder X 5.2.3 today, an update to their award-winning utility for Mac OS X. Default Folder X enhances the file dialogs of all Mac OS X applications.
+St. Clair Software releases Default Folder X 5.2.5 today, an update to their award-winning utility for Mac OS X. Default Folder X enhances the file dialogs of all Mac OS X applications.
 It provides fast navigation to files, convenient previews, integrated Spotlight tagging and more.
 Default Folder X's custom keyboard shortcuts put favorite and recent folders at your fingertips.
-Version 5.2.3 adds support for the ForkLift file manager and improves overall reliability and compatibility.
+Version 5.2.5 delivers preliminary support for Mojave, folder sorting options and manual access to default folders.